TCornulier/Useful-info/Stats_Training_Courses/AppliedBayesModelling_for_biologists.md

 ## Books to get started
 If you want to learn by yourself, these books could be very good starting points:
 * “Doing Bayesian Data Analysis: A Tutorial with R, JAGS, and Stan” (by Kruschke: More general and up-to-date - includes Stan.
-Opinionated!)
+Opinionated)
 * “Introduction to WinBUGS for Ecologists” (by Kery and Schaub: book is a bit old but still very relevant for ecologists)

 ## Updates